 In this Veggetti review we will look at two Veggetti models, the standard and the pro version.

-Anyone who suffers from gluten diseases such as Crohn’s or Celiacs Disease, often find themselves having to forego old favourites such as pasta dishes and some of the best summer side dishes, because the pasta replacements tend to be very expensive.
+Anyone who suffers from gluten intolerance or diseases such as Crohn’s or Celiac Disease often find themselves having to forego old favorites such as pasta and some of the best summer side dishes, because the pasta replacements tend to be very expensive.

-Vegetables that work best with the Veggetti are:
+Vegetables that work best with the Original Veggetti are:

 - Zucchini (Most popular for “spaghetti noodles”)

-However, it will work with almost any vegetable that is 2.5” across in diameter or smaller.
+However, it will work with almost any vegetable that is 2.5-inches in diameter or smaller.
 Sweet potatoes are a challenge to spiralize because they are quite hard.
 A simple solution is to warm them in the microwave before trying to turn them in to vegetable strings.

 Veggetti Pro Review

-The standard Veggetti is great for 1 or 2 people, but if you have a family to feed the Veggetti Pro is going to make things a lot easier.
+As mentioned above, the standard Veggetti is great for one or two people, but if you have a bigger family to feed, the Veggetti Pro is going to make things a lot easier.